For additional resources, please explore this site by using the buttons to the left.

 The book jacket's cover photos are by Susan Scranton Dawson.
 Front cover: "Stack I" (c) 2007.
-Photo shot in Scranton, Pennsylvania
+Photo shot in Scranton, Pennsylvania.

-copyright 2007-2013 Sharon M. Meagher, Ph.D.
+copyright 2007-2021 Sharon M. Meagher, Ph.D.
 Every effort is made to keep all links and resources up-to-date.
-Please report any broken links or other difficulties.
-Have suggestions for other links?
-Please send them to me for consideration.
+Please send corrections or suggestionsto me.
+Thank you.